 2009CHUKEI PUBLISHING joins the group.
 KADOKAWA GAMES, K. SENSE, and KADOKAWA CONTENTS GATE are established.
 "Kadokawa Tsubasa Paperback" is launched as the first label to cut across all group companies.
 The movie The Unbroken is released, sweeping the year's movie awards, including best film prize at the Japanese Academy Awards.

 2010MAHO NO ISLAND joins the group.
 GUANGZHOU TIANWEN KADOKAWA ANIMATION & COMICS is established.
 KADOKAWA GROUP HOLDINGS is selected for the "Corporate Activity Award" by the Tokyo Stock Exchange.
-A business alliance is announced with DWANGO.
+Enters into a comprehensive business alliance with DWANGO for digital books and distribution of various content.
 The e-book store "BOOK☆WALKER" is launched.
 Tenchi Meisatsu wins the 7th Booksellers Award.
 Thermae Romae wins the 2010 cartoon grand prize.
 The magazine Tokyo Walker celebrates its 20th anniversary.
 The magazine Lettuce Club reaches 700 volumes and Weekly ASCII Magazine reaches 800 volumes.

 2012KADOKAWA CONTENTS GATE changes its corporate name to BOOK WALKER.
 KADOKAWA GROUP PUBLISHING and KADOKAWA SHUPPAN HANBAI merge.
 A joint venture, the DOCOMO ANIME STORE, is founded, starting an animation streaming service for smartphones.